Easy Sourdough Cinnamon Roll Focaccia

 Simple and easy to make, this is one of my family’s favorite fall treats that I can make with minimal effort.
 Similar to my artisan sourdough bread, this recipe is perfect for a batch of sourdough that may have accidentally gotten over-fermented.
 If that happens to you, as it does to all of us sometimes, just turn it into a delicious focaccia.

-plate of sourdough cinnamon roll focaccia
+piece of cinnamon roll focaccia on plate square

 Why You'll Love This Recipe